-Chi-Cheng Cheng is a professor at the Department of Mechanical and Electro-Mechanical Engineering of National Sun Yat-Sen University, Kaohsiung 80424, Taiwan, Republic of China (e-mail: chengcc@mail.nsysu.edu.tw).

-direction [4, 5], a miniaturized imaging system [6], an electronic compound eye [7], curved gradient index lenses [8], an artificial ommatidia [9], and a silicon-based digital retina [10].
+Chi-Cheng Cheng is a professor at the Department of Mechanical and Electro-Mechanical Engineering of National Sun Yat-Sen University, Kaohsiung, 80424, Taiwan, Republic of China (e-mail: chengcc@mail.nsysu.edu.tw). image-acquisition systems contain one photoreceptor per view direction [4,5], a miniaturized imaging system [6], an electronic compound eye [7], curved gradient index lenses [8], an artificial ommatidia [9], and a silicon-based digital retina [10].
 All of these are image-acquisition systems that have the framework of a compound eye.

-One of the most fundamental features of biological compound eyes is their high sensitivity to moving images.
-The ability of insects to detect variations in motion vastly surpasses that of human beings and accounts for their skill in locating and capturing prey with unerring speed and accuracy.
-Although the precise mechanisms responsible for the sensitivity of biological compound eyes have not been conclusively determined, some biologists believe that this ability is because of the flicker effect [11]; that is, as an object moves across a visual field, ommatidia are progressively turned on and off during which bees measure distance based on image motion received by their eyes as they fly [11-16].
+The topic of how an insect compound eye accurately focuses on prey has not been thoroughly investigated.
+Biologists believe that this ability is because of the flicker effect [11]; that is, as an object moves across a visual field, ommatidia are progressively turned on and off during which bees measure distance based on image motion received by their eyes as they fly [11-16].
 Because of the resulting "flicker effect", insects respond far better to moving than stationary objects.
 Honeybees, for instance, visit moving flowers more than they do still flowers.
 Thus, many studies have exerted considerable effort in constructing images viewed from a compound eye and reconstructing an environmental image from those image patterns.
 Most researches are limited to static images.
-However, this study focuses on the dynamic vision of a compound eve.
+However, this study focuses on the dynamic vision of a compound eye.
 To achieve motion recovery for visual servo, ego-motion estimation must be investigated first.
-Neumann et al. [8] applied plenoptic video geometry to construct motion equations, and optimized an error function to acquire motion parameters.
-Tisse [10] utilized off-the-shelf micro-optical elements to characterize self-motion estimation.
+Neumann et al. applied plenoptic video geometry to construct motion equations, and optimized an error function to acquire motion parameters [8].
+Tisse utilized off-the-shelf micro-optical elements to characterize self-motion estimation [10].
 Nevertheless, neither study discussed this detection ability for the dynamic vision of the compound eye, nor investigated the noise interference problem.
 Lin and Cheng [17] recently presented a pan-tilt motion algorithm for a single-row superposition-type spherical compound-like eye (SSCE) for recovery of rotational motion utilizing pinhole perspective projection rather than a complex mathematical interpretation.
 They indicated that the single-row SSCE generates image information, and markedly improves efficiency and accuracy when estimating motion parameters.
 Based on this concept, recovery of rotational motion with an SSCE will be examined to generate a complete SSCE framework, rather than limiting this investigation to a single-row SSCE.